This ready-to-run 1/10-scale rig is ready for the zombie apocalypse.

 As mentioned earlier, this rig has only seen a handful of outdoor and indoor drives since it was pulled out of its packaging.
 In that short time, however, I’ve gotten to know and appreciate its performance aspects and feel it’s an incredibly solid vehicle.
 Going beyond that, it’s a relatively low-cost platform on which you could build a custom radio-controlled creation.

 The shocks on the Lynx ORV are big, and I mean BIG.
-I’ve heard them described as being ripped from an R/C buggy and I tend to agree that assessment.
+I’ve heard them described as being ripped from an R/C buggy and I tend to agree with that assessment.
 They seem to take a while to get worked in and moving fluidly, but once they do, they’re magnificent.
 Aside from their size, they offer a great amount of travel and feature adjustability and tuning to easily adapt to your terrain and driving style.

 As first impressions go, I’m quite pleased by what Carisma Scale Adventure has brought to the table with the Lynx.
 Every time I drive it, I find myself enjoying it more and more.
 Time will tell if that trend keeps up.